-When publishing a novel about a metaphysical being that shares people’s psyches for the last six minutes of their lives – as I did this week with my debut – the worst question you will face is “Ooh, what genre is it?”
+When publishing a novel about a metaphysical being that shares people’s psyches for the last six minutes of their lives – as I did with my debut – the worst question you will face is “Ooh, what genre is it?”
 A blank-faced retort of, “It doesn’t have a genre, it’s not like anything else,” doesn’t seem to supplicate anybody.
 “So it’s a bit like Cloud Atlas?” they tend to reply.
 The easiest cop-out I’ve managed to come up with is, “It’s a bit sci-fi,” even though it’s just as sci-fi as it is thriller, horror, literary character study and trans-dimensional psychological shock-core family drama with added airplane crashes, bad sex, despicable Tory MPs dying horribly and an entire chapter in Japanese syntax.
 Really, it’s not like anything else.

 I lean towards the sci-fi element though because, having never had a goth bone in my body, it’s what’s injected the greatest sense of intrigue and mystery into my favourite rock songs, from Bowie’s Martian boogies to Pixies’ UFO conspiracies to SFA’s cartoon blob-monsters.
 So here’s my pick of the best sci-fi rock and pop songs, avoiding Babylon Zoo’s ‘Spaceman’, anything by Coheed And Cambria and as much 70s prog and metal as possible, when every other song by Genesis, Yes, Queen and Styx was riddled with mystical star-gazers and pesky probings.
 Beam them down…